The intuitive, scalable and powerful management

 Explore, query, filter

 BRAHMS v8 includes comprehensive search functionality.
-You can quickly filter to the value in any cell, adding further cell value filters using the Selection and +Selection toolbar options.
+The top 'filter row' feature provides an extremely fast way to add multiple filters.
+You can also quickly filter to the value in any cell, adding further cell value filters using the Selection and +Selection toolbar options.
 Using the main Query tool form, you can design and save your own queries.
 These queries, which generate visible SQL commands, can mix and match fields of any type.
 Column summaries and Tree Views provide additional mechanism to quickly locate and query your data.

 The ability to sort records, vital for reporting, is also useful to simply locate records and to find errors.
 Tables can be sorted on single or multiple columns by clicking and shift-clicking on the headers.
 Complex sorts are carried out and saved using the sorting tool.

 Column summaries are a powerful way to list all the different values in the current column.
 Moving to a different column updates the summary.
 Furthermore, you can use the column summary tool to quickly filter on one or more of the listed values.